 With ramp: r= (d/b)x1000 where b is the wheelbase, d is the distance traveled up the ramp, and r = the ramp calculated index.
 It leaves a lot of room for variables in measurements.

-We don’t think that either measurement on it’s own is conclusive.
+We don’t think that either measurement on its own is conclusive.
 We also don’t think you should build your rig just to score high on either chart.
-What we do think is that both are excellent tools for gauging your vehicle and experiencing the full articulation of your suspension before you go off road.
-Knowing your vehicles limits without damaging it is important and can mean the difference between taking the wrong line off road and the right line over an obstacle.
+What we do think is that both are excellent tools for gauging your vehicle and experiencing the full articulation of your suspension before you go off-road.
+Knowing the limits of your vehicle without damaging it is important and can mean the difference between taking the wrong line off-road and the right line over an obstacle.
 RTI is fun to see who “flexes” better waiting to get on the trail.